paweljarosz/defork/README.md

 **PARAMETERS**
 * `text` (string) - a text, a speech to display
-* `options` (table, optional) - a table containg option links, the function will make them a clickable RichText hyperlinks.
+* `options` (table - optional) - a table containg option links, the function will make them a clickable RichText hyperlinks.
-* `speaker` (string, optional) - a speaker's name, a tag that tells who is speaking the speech.
+* `speaker` (string - optional) - a speaker's name, a tag that tells who is speaking the speech.
-* `speaker_color` (string, optional) - a tag that tells on what color the speaker's name should be painted.
+* `speaker_color` (string - optional) - a tag that tells on what color the speaker's name should be painted.
-* `speaker_image` (string, optional) - a path to a gui texture, an image representing e.g. speaker's portrait or emotion.
+* `speaker_image` (string - optional) - a path to a gui texture, an image representing e.g. speaker's portrait or emotion.

 **RETURNS**
 * `text` (string) - a modified text that can be shown using RichText